awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAM.ServiceLinkedRoles.md

 ## Deleting a Service\-Linked Role for Amazon RDS<a name="delete-service-linked-role"></a>

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
-That way you don’t have an unused entity that is not actively monitored or maintained\.
+That way you don't have an unused entity that is not actively monitored or maintained\.
 However, you must delete all of your DB instances before you can delete the service\-linked role\.

 ### Cleaning Up a Service\-Linked Role<a name="service-linked-role-review-before-delete"></a>